osisoft/AVEVA-Adapter-BACnet-Docs/V1/Configuration/PI Adapter for BACnet data selection configuration.md

 ## BACnet data selection example

 The following is an example of a valid BACnet data selection configuration with different data collection modes.
-Since the last item has selected set to `false`, data will not be collected for it.
+Since the last item has **Selected** set to `false`, data will not be collected for it.

 ```json
 [